 Graduation Requirements:

-All students must be enrolled, take no less than twenty (20) credits at ITCT, and successfully complete their course of study in order to be eligible for graduation.
+All students must be enrolled, take no less than twenty (20) credits at the University, and successfully complete their course of study in order to be eligible for graduation.

 Graduation exercises are held annually.
 In order to graduate, students must: